School Nursing Service

-Our service covers most of Suffolk, apart from Lowestoft and Waveney*, and works in partnership with school-aged children, young people, and their families to address health needs and to promote health and wellbeing with a focus on early help and support.
+Our service covers the whole of Suffolk and works in partnership with school-aged children, young people, and their families to address health needs and to promote health and wellbeing with a focus on early help and support.
+To contact your school nursing team, please call: 0345 607 8866 or e-mail: email@example.com.

-The local teams consist of a range of professionals including school nurses, community staff nurses, child health screening practitioners and business support officers.
+The local teams consist of a range of professionals including school nurses, community staff nurses and child health screening practitioners.

 Each primary and secondary school has a named school nurse who is supported by their team to promote health and emotional wellbeing in schools and in the community by: